abdelaliichou/Docker-for-java-applications/README.md

 This is where most people get hurt.
 Java by default looks at the TOTAL host RAM (e.g., 32GB) and sets heap to 25% of it (8GB).
 But your container limit is 512MB.
 Result: the JVM tries to allocate 8GB, gets OOMKilled.

-Modern Java (11+) is container-aware.
-It reads cgroups limits.
+Modern Java (11+) is container-aware — it reads cgroup limits.
 But you still need to set it up correctly.

-### In your JVM Dockerfile, the base image handles this via run-java.sh:
+### In your JVM Dockerfile, the base image handles this via `run-java.sh`:

 - `JAVA_MAX_MEM_RATIO=50` → heap = 50% of container memory limit
 - `JAVA_INITIAL_MEM_RATIO=25` → initial heap = 25% of max heap